 Temporarily Silence Notifications Using Do Not Disturb

-If all you want to do is temporarily silence notifications, the Do Not Disturb feature in iOS may be your best friend -- and it’s only a swipe away from just about anywhere on your device.
+If all you want to do is temporarily silence notifications, the Do Not Disturb feature in iOS may be your best friend — and it’s only an upward swipe away from anywhere on your device.

 1. Swipe up from the bottom of your screen to get to Control Center

 2. Tap the Do Not Disturb icon— it’s shaped like a crescent moon.
-In iOS 8 and later, the button will turn from gray to white when activated.
+In iOS 11, the moon turns purple when you've activated the feature.

-While Do Not Disturb is turned on, your phone won’t play any alert sounds or vibrate when you receive a notification while your phone is locked; notifications will still appear on the lock screen.
+There: Do Not Disturb is now activate.
+When it's turned on, your phone won’t play any alert sounds or vibrate when you receive a notification while your phone is locked.
+Notifications will still appear on the lock screen.

 Change Do Not Disturb Settings

 For some finer control over Do Not Disturb, you're going to want to plunge into the feature's settings.
 Go into the Settings app and tap on Do Not Disturb so that you can decide exactly who can reach you and when.

 At the top of the Do Not Disturb settings panel, you'll find a toggle for turning the feature on and off.
 It's the same control you can activate through Control Center, and it silences phone calls and alerts.

 The Scheduled section in Do Not Disturb's settings lets you pick particular hours to block out distractions — overnight, say.
 Just below that, the Silence section lets you set when incoming and notifications will be silenced: you can opt for always silencing them or just when your iPhone is locked.